keithamoss/govhack-tools/index.md

 With honourary mentions going to [Eclipse](https://eclipse.org/downloads/) and [Visual Studio](http://www.visualstudio.com/) if you're after a larger, more fully-featured editor that excels at particular languages or ecosystems.

+## Curated awesome lists of awesomeness

+We're going to list a whole lot of tools and libraries in the rest of this document, but we're so far from covering the full list of what's out there.
+So if you're after some tools for a particular programming language, platform, frontend or backend development, and so on check out the [curated list of awesome lists](https://github.com/sindresorhus/awesome) (and try not to be too overwhelmed by awesome projects).

 # Preparing for GovHack